wachin/temas-biblicos/README.md

-This repository contains the source code for the IBM MobileFirst Foundation developer center.   [https://mobilefirstplatform.ibmcloud.com](https://mobilefirstplatform.ibmcloud.com)
+This repository contains the source code for the IBM MobileFirst Foundation developer center.   [https://mobilefirstplatform.ibmcloud.com](https://mobilefirstplatform.ibmcloud.com) Washington ha hecho un Fork de este repositorio

 ## Contributing
 If you'd like to contribute, please see the **[contributing.md](contributing.md)** file for instructions.